shouq3s/healthyFoods-frontend/README.md

-# Healthy foods Project Description
+# Healthy foods Project and Description Description
 A full-stack web app to help users discover healthy foods/drinks,also allowing user to view and create and more to foods or drinks

+ web application built with React that can :
+- Browses healthy foods/drinks
+- Secures user actions via JWT authentication
+- UX with Bulma CSS
+- Powered by: Django REST Backend
 ## Tech Stack

 -React